 North Ocean Park is also a popular spot for kitesurfing.
 In favorable conditions, you can see dozens of kiteboarders zig-zagging through the water.
 Boaters, swimmers, and snorkelers will also enjoy launching their water adventures from North Ocean Park.

-John U. Lloyd Beach State Park is one of the most popular of Broward Country’s Blue Wave beaches.
+Formerly John U. Lloyd Beach State Park, Dr. Von D. Mizell-Eula Johnson State Park is home to one of Broward County’s most popular Blue Wave beaches.
 The park’s beautiful mangrove-lined waterways showcase a major dedication to habitat conservation.
 Paddle along them to catch glimpses of its preserved native Floridan flora & wildlife.